 The Kubernetes UI can now be used by connecting to http://localhost:8001/ui.
-To authenticate, the user has to select the Kube config file option in the Dashboard login page.

 10.2.2 Quickstart: Submitting Batch Jobs

 A batch job can be created in Kubernetes.
 It is simply referred to as a "job".
 It is basically made up of non-persistent pods that run a one-off task.